ensemble-ai/exercise-2-camera-control-WengZixuanZLXW/PeerReview.md

 # Peer-Review for Programming Exercise 2 #

-## Description ##

-For this assignment, you will be giving feedback on the completeness of assignment two: Obscura.
-To do so, we will give you a rubric to provide feedback.
-Please give positive criticism and suggestions on how to fix segments of code.

-You only need to review code modified or created by the student you are reviewing.
-You do not have to check the code and project files that the instructor gave out.

-Abusive or hateful language or comments will not be tolerated and will result in a grade penalty or be considered a breach of the UC Davis Code of Academic Conduct.

-If there are any questions at any point, please email the TA.

-## Due Date and Submission Information
-See the official course schedule for due date.

-A successful submission should consist of a copy of this markdown document template that is modified with your peer review.
-This review document should be placed into the base folder of the repo you are reviewing in the master branch.
-The file name should be the same as in the template: `CodeReview-Exercise2.md`.
-You must also include your name and email address in the `Peer-reviewer Information` section below.

-If you are in a rare situation where two peer-reviewers are on a single repository, append your UC Davis user name before the extension of your review file.
-An example: `CodeReview-Exercise2-username.md`.
-Both reviewers should submit their reviews in the master branch.

-# Solution Assessment #

 ## Peer-reviewer Information

 * *name:* Abhimanyu Warrier
 * *email:* avwarrier@ucdavis.edu

-### Description ###

-For assessing the solution, you will be choosing ONE choice from: unsatisfactory, satisfactory, good, great, or perfect.

-The break down of each of these labels for the solution assessment.

-#### Perfect ####
-    Can't find any flaws with the prompt.
-Perfectly satisfied all stage objectives.

-#### Great ####
-    Minor flaws in one or two objectives.

-#### Good #####
-    Major flaw and some minor flaws.

-#### Satisfactory ####
-    Couple of major flaws.
-Heading towards solution, however did not fully realize solution.

-#### Unsatisfactory ####
-    Partial work, not converging to a solution.
-Pervasive Major flaws.
-Objective largely unmet.

 ___

 ## Solution Assessment ##